IronCoreLabs/ironcore-alloy/python/ironcore-alloy/README.md

 ## Local

-If you're trying to run local tests and `pytest` is looking for a missing `python`, try `hatch env remove test && hatch env create test` to get hatch to rebuild its test environment.
+Run `hatch test --all` to run the full test matrix.
+If there have been changes to `pyproject.toml` since you were last running things, run `hatch env prune` from within `python/ironcore-alloy` to make sure any future commands fetch the correct environment.

 ## License